edzya/Python-repo/README.md

 # private-repo

-Several beginner level Python projects.
+- Several beginner level Python projects
+- As I am only learning Python, projects could be poorly optimized or with major bugs